Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Data-Driven Algorithm for Deriving Stability Certificates

 respectively.
-Then, it is reduced to finding the vector $\theta$ such that the least-squares error between the l.h.s. and r.h.s. of \eqref{eq: Lyapunov_dd} or \eqref{eq: zubov_dd} is minimized at the sampled initial conditions.
-However, directly solving the linear PDEs in such a way may not return the true solutions, especially for the Zubov equation~\eqref{eq: zubov_dd}, as $W(x) = 1$ is a trivial solution to~\eqref{eq: zubov}.
-Next, we select a set of boundary points $\{y^{(p)}\}_{p=0}^{P-1}$ and formulate the least-squares problem for solving the Zubov equation as: where $\lambda_b > 0$ is a weight parameter, and $b(y_i)$ is boundary values for the sampled $y_i$.
+Then, it appears that the problem is reduced to finding the vector $\theta$ such that the least-squares error between the l.h.s. and r.h.s. of \eqref{eq: Lyapunov_dd} or \eqref{eq: zubov_dd} is minimized at the sampled initial conditions.
+However, directly solving the linear PDEs in such a way may not return the true solutions, especially for the Zubov equation~\eqref{eq: zubov_dd}.
+For instance, it is evident that $W(x) = 1$ is a trivial solution to~\eqref{eq: zubov}.

+Next, we select a set of boundary points $\{y^{(p)}\}_{p=0}^{P-1}$ and formulate the least-squares problem for solving the Zubov equation as:

+where $\lambda_b > 0$ is a weight parameter, and $b(y_i)$ is boundary values for the sampled $y_i$.
 Notably, solving the Lyapunov function~\eqref{eq: Lyapunov_dd} represents a simplified version of this process, and thus the formulation is skipped.
 For the positive definite function $\eta$, one common choice is $\eta(x) = r|x|^2$, where $r$ is a positive constant.
 Unless otherwise specified, we will use it with $r = 0.1$ in all the following numerical experiments.
-The boundary condition for the Zubov equation consists of both $W(0) = 0$ and $W(y) = 1$ for $y \notin \D$ (and $y \in \partial \D$ if the knowledge is available), whereas the one for the Lyapunov equation is a single point $V(0) = 0$.
+The boundary condition for the Zubov equation consists of both $W(\textbf{0}) = 0$ and $W(y) = 1$ for $y \notin \D$ (and $y \in \partial \D$ if the knowledge is available), whereas the one for the Lyapunov equation is a single point $V(\textbf{0}) = 0$.
+Note that the positive definiteness of the Lyapunov function $V$ can be ensured by solving the PDEs accurately with the chosen $\eta$~\cite{liu2023physics}.